.

 After moving the above security block to its own file, the Infinite Ink directory structure looks like this:

-And the config/_default/security.yaml
+And the config/_default/security.yaml file

 looks like this: